Chocolate Muffins With White Chocolate Chips

 Muffin batter and white chocolate chips.

-Keep a close eye on the muffins during the baking period and avoid overbaking; otherwise, they will have a dry texture.
+Keep a close eye on the muffins during baking and avoid overbaking; otherwise, they will turn out dry.
 Once the muffins are cooked, take them out of the tin and let them cool on a cooling rack.

 Muffins on the tin.